In this article, we are going to discuss Trekking in Nepal in November.

 - It is best to hire a local guide.
 They are familiar with the culture and the trails.

 Here is a list of the equipment that you will need to carry for a comfortable hike.
 However, it is not advised to carry a bag heavier than 7 kilograms.
-This is only to make it easier for hike.
+This is only to make it easier to hike.

 A lot of hiking equipment is available for rent in Pokhara too.
 And you can buy almost everything in Kathmandu too.